 Brake linings shall not contain asbestos.

-5.1.1 Replacement brake lining assemblies or replacement drum brake linings conforming to the type specified in vehicle type approval documentation (for example, AIS 007 or equivalent) are deemed to satisfy the requirements of clause 5 of this regulation.
+5.1.1 Replacement brake lining assemblies or replacement drum brake linings conforming to the type specified in vehicle type approval documentation (for example, AIS 007 or equivalent) are deemed to satisfy the requirements of 5 of this regulation.

 5.1.2 Identical brake lining or identical drum brake linings conforming to the type specified in vehicle type approval documentation or any documental reference of supply to vehicle manufacturer are deemed to satisfy subject to fulfilling of the following:

-The applicant for approval submits the documents, that they confirm to the type approval certificate as original equipment for the specific vehicle models, axles and brakes mentioned as per Annex A, with procurement related documents (make, brake size and lining grade etc.)
+The applicant for approval submits the documents, that they confirm to the type approval certificate as original equipment for the specific vehicle models, axles and brakes mentioned as per Annex A, with procurement related documents (make, brake size and lining grade etc).

 5.2 Performance Requirements